ClinicalTrials.Veeva

 Pain: McGill Pain Questionnaire

-Strength: Handheld dynamometer for quadriceps/hamstrings
+Muscle Strength: Handheld dynamometer (quadriceps/hamstrings)

-Functional Disability: KOOS (Knee injury and Osteoarthritis Outcome Score)
+Functional Disability: KOOS (Knee Injury and Osteoarthritis Outcome Score)

-Blinding & Randomization:
+Blinding and Randomization:

-Informed written consent obtained
+Informed written consent obtained from all participants

 Expected Impact: